erhard/EventBusJS/README.md

 https://how-to.dev/how-to-set-up-jest-for-es-module

 ##  changelog

+0.8.0  added version method Eventbus can only be installed once per
+       whole programm , so be careful.

 0.7.0  changed to globalThis as a store to get the EventBus real global for communication between modules

 0.6.0  added $emit2Topic